The admissions process

 Not every course requires applicants to sit an admissions test but it is your responsibility to register on time.
 You need to check whether the subject you'd like to study requires you to take an admissions test(s) as we do not accept late applications.

 Please note!
-For the LNAT, you must register by 15 September and take the LNAT before 15 October in the year you apply.
+For the LNAT, you must register by 15 September and take the LNAT before or on 15 October in the year you apply.
 You may take the test on any day when there is availability at your chosen test centre between those dates.
 The earlier you book, the more chance you have of getting an appointment on the day of your choice.
 You are therefore strongly advised to begin making arrangements as soon as possible.

 Just like the admissions tests, not every course requires applicants to submit written work; some may require two pieces of work.
 It is your responsibility to submit the work on time.
 All courses list whether written work is required on the course pages on the University’s website.